A search filter will usually search for things in relations of the actual

 -Additionally you can add modifier to the name to set a certain method:

-+Additionally you can add modifier to the name to set a certain method:
++Additionally you can add a modifier to the name to set a certain method:

 [% L.input_tag('filter.department.description:substr::ilike', ...) %]